CWolfs/ExtendedConversations/README.md

 ### Conditions

 * `Evaluate Tag for Current System` - This allows you to check if the current system has the tag specified.
-* `Evaluate BattleTech Int` - This allows you to evaluate a commander, company or current system integer statistic.
+* `Evaluate BattleTech Int` - This allows you to check against a commander, company or current system integer statistic.
+* `Evalute Funds` - This allows you to check a fund amount against the company funds.

 ### Actions